Edge vs. Cloud: Choosing the Right IoT Computing Strategy

 Reliability

-Dependent on network availability and cloud provider uptime.
+Dependent on network and provider uptime.

 Data Security

-Centralized security policies and compliance controls.
+Centralized policies and compliance controls.

 Cost Structure